akhildsn/My_Blog/about.markdown

 permalink: /about/
 ---

+** \* Under Construction \* **
-This Blog is to collect whatever I learn.
-This is to help others learn this stuff and I'm pretty sure I'll forget some of this later.
+This Blog is to collect my thoughts and the stuff I learn.
+The idea is to document so others can also learn (I'm sure I'll forget some of it, so its for my reference as well :p)